nmalleus/ksp/README.md

 You can install it automatically from VS Code or by following this link:
 https://marketplace.visualstudio.com/items?itemName=nmalleus-inouisamples.kspsyntax

-If you want to use the inouï samples colors theme, download this folder:
+If you want to use the inouï samples colors theme, then download this folder:
 * https://github.com/nmalleus/inoui_samples_colors

-Copy and copy it to:
+And copy it to:
 * Win: C:\Users\username\.vscode\extensions
 * Mac: /Users/username/.vscode/extensions